III Corps (South Vietnam): 1973

 From 29 January to 3 February MAG-12 redeployed out of South Vietnam.

+From March to 4 May in the Battle of Hồng Ngự the PAVN attempted to interdict South Vietnamese supply convoys moving up the Mekong river into Cambodia.

 From 25 March to 12 April 1974 in the Battle of Tong Le Chon, the PAVN lay siege to and finally captured the Rangers' Tong Le Chon camp.

 In August Thieu finally replaced Minh as Corps' commander with his old ally General Phạm Quốc Thuần.